jquery-archive/PEP/README.md

 jQuery doesn't copy all properties from the original event object to the event object provided in the event handler.
 You can find [a list of copied and normalized properties on the jQuery API docs](http://api.jquery.com/category/events/event-object/).
 To access any other original properties, use `event.originalEvent`.

+### Using PEP with React

+React doesn't support Pointer Events or `touch-action` natively, but check out the [&lt;Pointable/&gt; component](https://www.npmjs.com/package/react-pointable) on npm for a declarative way of integrating PEP / Pointer Events into a React project.

 ## Why Pointer Events?